tparchman/GAIN_summer2021/day_one/unix_assignment1.md

 ## Using basic Unix to explore features of a file of Illumina DNA sequencing data.

-Make a directory in your home directory (e.g., /Users/parchman/) entitled BIOL792.
+Make a directory in your home directory (e.g., /Users/parchman/) entitled GAIN_Unix.

-Make a file called unix1_log.txt in the BIOL792 directory.
+Make a file called unix1_log.txt in the GAIN_Unix directory.
 When you are done with this assignment, record everything you did from the command line in this log file (learn to use `touch` to make a new file).

-Inside this directory, make three other directories named:
+Inside this directory, make three other directories (using `mkdir`) named:
 - data
 - scripts
 - resources

-Download the example file “sample_passerina.fastq” from the course website for the unix1 assignment, and use the command line move it into the data directory you made above.

-- What is the size of this file, and when was it last modified?
-- How many lines are in the file?
-- `grep` is a powerful pattern matching utility in unix.
-Executed to find a simple pattern match, it will print to screen every line that contains the specified text or flexible pattern (we call the expressions to fit these matches "regular expressions" and will learn much more on this later in the course).
-The file you are working with here is raw data from an Illumina sequencer.
-Each DNA sequence is represented by information on four lines.
-The lines starting with “@” are the IDs for each sequence, the following lines are always a DNA sequence (2nd), a quality ID (3rd), and the quality score for the previous sequence (4th).
-Study the `grep` `man` page, and use grep to find and count lines that start with "@".
-This will allow you to count the number of DNA sequences in the file.

-Try the `history` command.
-What do you see?
-You could find this quite useful.
-When you use the up and down arrow keys from the prompt, you are basically navigating up and down through this list.
-Try that out, and take note that you will probably use this feature regularly.

 Try some other useful commands:

     $ whatis date